mihail-m/CP-implementations/4-Graphs/README.md

 - <p>We want to visit every vertex only once so we need to keep track of which vertixes we have visited. (bool visited[]).<br>

    Let v be the vertex we are currenlty at.
 First we need to mark it as visited and then we need to recursively visit all of it's neighbours that aren't allready visited.
-When there are no more vertexes that are not visited, we are done.
+When there are no more vertices that are not visited, we are done.

    We consider every vertex only once and we consider each edge twice (once from every direction) => O(n + m).</p>